nour-s/fleet-management/readme.md

 ## Architecture

-The project follows the Domain Driven design with the following concepts:
+The project follows the `Domain Driven` architecture with the following concepts:

 - CQRS (Command Query Responsibility Segregation)
 - Test Driven Development (As much as possible)